Concerns I can support:

 - Yo-yo dieting and weight cycling

-- A strained relationship with your body - Eating disorders, including binge eating disorder, orthorexia, anorexia, bulimia, ARFID
+- Eating disorders, including binge eating disorder, orthorexia, anorexia, bulimia, ARFID

 - Fatigue, brain fog, low mood or burnout